tekviziondev/aws-projects/README.md

 <br>3.
 Enter name of the rule, choose the To phone number from the Trigger type drop-down, select the provisioned phone number from the Phone number drop-down, and click Next.
 The Create a SIP rule dialog appears.
 <br>4.
 Click Create.
 The rule gets created and appears under the created SIP media Application.

-<br>Now your setup is ready for using the tekVizion's Library to invoking the SMA's IVR functions.
+<br>Now your setup is ready to use the tekVizion Library to invoke the SMA's IVR functions.
 <br> Use a “Web client” application for Dialing out to the SMA's DID number </br>
 ![image](https://user-images.githubusercontent.com/88785130/205262606-0682cee6-864b-40e3-ae21-458ba2c310a4.png)